National Girl Child Day: History, Purposе, Cеlеbration, Impact.

 Each year, we observe National Girl Child Day on January 24th to commemorate Prime Minister Narendra Modi’s launch of the Beti Bachao, Beti Padhao Scheme on January 22, 2015.

-What is the slogan of girl child day 2024?
+What is the theme of the National Girl Child Day 2024?

 She can change the world, one dream at a time.
 Educate a girl, build a nation.
 Let her voice rise, her mind shine.